-IQ Interschool Queensland EQ Equestrian Queensland (State Sporting Organisation) EA Equestrian Australia (National Sporting Organisation) AIC Australian Interschool Championships (Nationals) TD Technical Delegate OC Organising Committee MER Minimum Eligibility Requirement (Eventing) Championship (Overall) A culmination of a number of classes in the same level usually awarded with ribbons and prizes HC Competing without gaining a placing ie. no points or prizes will accrue toward either the individual event results or the team or individual championships CT Combined Training School Region As determined by Table 1 (page 10) IQ Event Interschool (IQ) events , where ONLY interschool riders participate and are conducted throughout the year by the IQ state and regional committees, EQ school and club affiliates.
+IQ Interschool Queensland EQ Equestrian Queensland (State Sporting Organisation) EA Equestrian Australia (National Sporting Organisation) AIC Australian Interschool Championships (Nationals) TD Technical Delegate OC Organising Committee MER Minimum Eligibility Requirement (Eventing) Championship (Overall) A culmination of a number of classes in the same level usually awarded with ribbons and prizes HC Competing without gaining a placing ie. no points or prizes will accrue toward either the individual event results or the team or individual championships CT Combined Training School Region As determined by Table I (page 10) IQ Event Interschool (IQ) events, where ONLY interschool riders participate and are conducted throughout the year by the IQ state and regional committees, EQ school and club affiliates.
+This is an event that is usually run by an EQ school affiliate (occasionally an EQ club affiliate), regional or state committee and is open only to IQ competitors.
+IQ competition rules apply.
 EA Steward Attends EA/IQ events and wears a yellow vest.
 They can assist with gear check, warm up and compliance with EA rules.
 They are the best person to gain advice from at an event if you have a question about EA rules.
 IQ Tag On From 2026 there will no longer be IQ Tag on events.
 See competition structure for further information.
+An event that is run by an EQ affiliate that is an open EA event that riders of any age can attend.
+IQ competition rules do not apply, the event is run under EA discipline rules only.
+IQ Tag On events only apply to the discipline of Jumping.